radekstepan/therascript/README.md

 - [x] make favoriting work again
 - [ ] yarn dev works in mock mode, only mock mode should work in mock mode

-- [ ] make the chat paragraph icons larger, add a gap between them AND/OR move the play icon to the left of the paragraph
+- [ ] make the chat paragraph icons larger, add a gap between them AND/OR move the play icon to the left of the paragraph.
 - [ ] fix vertical align of transcript header, items too close to the top; `align-items: flex-end`
 - [ ] reduce the left and right padding on the chat/transcript section and be consistent with the chats section
 - [ ] the formatting of date fields is not consistent when rendered as an `input type="date"` and text field